- Staff Senate members will consist of Academic Division staff who have been employed by UVA for a minimum of one year as of August 1.

 - A simple majority (more than half of Staff Senators in attendance) will constitute a quorum for handling business.
 A quorum may be achieved in person, by email, or via conference call.

 - A simple majority vote of senators present will carry a motion EXCEPT on a motion to amend bylaws.
 (Refer to following section on Amendments to Bylaws of the Staff Senate for details about amending bylaws).

-- Votes may be cast by show of hands, unless a senator requests a secret ballot vote.
+- When possible, voting will occur electronically to allow all senators to participate.
+However, if a vote must occur during a meeting, votes may be cast by show of hands, unless a senator requests a secret ballot vote.

 - The Staff Senate will act upon business brought to it by its senators or the University administration and will make recommendations as appropriate.

 - The Staff Senate will invite members of the University administration to attend meetings.